brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
+* Fix: Inline Notice - Content color is not working in the backend.
+* Fix: Inline Notice - Content typography is not working.
 * Fix: Taxonomy block - Translation missing for Select string in PHP file.

 ### 2.4.0 ###